 Ævium = of women, of time, of birds

-Ævium is a collaborative, time-based, all female, multi-generational dance theater ensemble with a 23-year history of working together in various configurations.
-Our work centers around our collective interest in themes of nature, connection, aging and womanhood.
-In this moment, we are 6 women dancers, ages 12-62. Ævium began with the meeting of Jayne Lee and Delisa Myles, who co-founded Northern Arizona's Human Nature Dance Theatre in 1994.
+The work of Ævium centers around our collective interest in themes of nature, connection, aging and womanhood.
+In this moment, we are 6 women dancers, ages 14-64. Ævium began with the meeting of Jayne Lee and Delisa Myles, who co-founded Northern Arizona's Human Nature Dance Theatre in 1994.
 Breanna Rogers, Ashley Fine and Mizu Desierto began working with the company shortly thereafter.
-Our youngest member, Sedona, is the daughter of Fine.
+Our youngest member, Sedona Ortega, is the daughter of Fine.
+Currently we are working in collaboration with Miana Jun (photography) and Studio M13, Lisa DeGrace & Stephen Miller (live sound & video).

 Jayne Lee (London/Flagstaff, AZ): Born in Wales and trained at the Place in London and at Julliard.
 She danced and choreographed for London Contemporary Dance Theatre for ten years and toured internationally.
 Jayne is Executive Director of Human Nature Dance Theatre, an interdisciplinary performance collective, which she co-founded with Delisa Myles and Paul Moore in 1994.
 She has choreographed numerous works for dance and theater companies world wide.
 She produced and directed the film DanceDownRiver, a tribute to wildness and water, filmed on the Colorado River in Grand Canyon.